Volcanic island - home of two

 southeast side is home to Nanawarez volcano.

-growth of sandalwood, later ravaged by the traders.
+for the growth of sandalwood, later ravaged by sandalwood traders.

 Sandalwood is prized in the Orient for its aroma, and in the previous century, this little island was ravaged by

 sandalwood traders.
 The island was also the first center of the Presbyterian Church and the remains of the once

 largest missionary church in the Southern Hemisphere still stands on the island today.
 It was builty by Reverand

 John Geddie and was designed to seat 1,000 people.
 Approximately 3,500 people, or two thirds of the island's